 How to Spend 2 Days in Jaipur, India

 Day 1 in Jaipur, India

-Our first day in Jaipur, we visited the Amer Fort, the Water Palace, outdoor market, watched the sunset at Birla Mandir Temple and had dinner at Hanuman Dhaba.
+On our first day in Jaipur, we visited the Amer Fort, the Water Palace, outdoor market, watched the sunset at Birla Mandir Temple, and had dinner at Hanuman Dhaba.
 Our day one itinerary allows seeing the central places to visit in Jaipur while getting a good feel of your surroundings!
 Plus, everything here is entirely walkable or visitable with a quick tuk-tuk ride.

 Arriving in Jaipur + Visiting the Amer Fort

 Getting from Agra to Jaipur is fairly easy with the train.
 Make sure to book your seats in advance, though, especially during high season.
 After a chilly early morning journey from Agra, we finally have arrived in Jaipur.
 Our shoulders and feet ache, but we have a day full of exploring waiting for us!

 We hop from one scene of madness to another.
 Finding a trustworthy taxi or Uber always proves to be difficult in India it seems, but not impossible!
 Paul and I make our way to the official government stand located just outside the station.
 With lots of help from the locals, we finally hitch a ride to our Airbnb some 7km away.

 We arrive at Puneet & Usha’s, our Airbnb hosts.
 Their home is close to dining, shopping, and attractions yet it is quaintly tucked away in a safe and quiet neighborhood.
 They also do Airbnb experiences and a Jaipur Instagram tour!
 We eat a homecooked breakfast and take a restful nap before grabbing a tuk-tuk and going to the Amer Fort, located a few kilometers north of the city.